 With such a huge number of men’s styling options available, being faced with shelf after shelf of hair products can be an overwhelming experience.
-Regardless of whether you’re an experimental gent or a one-brand man, things can all get quite confusing, especially when your favourite tried-and-tested products undergo a name change or a revision in formula.
-Then you begin to wonder: what actually is hair clay?
-Or pomade?
-Or paste?
-And how do they differ?
+Whether you’re an experimental gent or a one-brand man, choosing the right styling product can be confusing.
+If you’re not sure of the difference between hair clay, pomade and paste, we’re here to help.

 As one of the longest-standing styling products, it’s surprising to hear the term pomade is still being used so interchangeably, causing confusion among consumers.
 Pomades are a waxy substance or, more precisely, an ointment, which can be broken down into 2 main types: oil-based and water-based.